faenrandir/a_careful_examination/documents/why_examine/why_should_examine_evidence.md

 > You gain strength, courage, and confidence by every experience in which you really stop to look fear in the face.

-And the Mormon Newsroom explained:
+And the Church Newsroom [explained](https://news-ca.churchofjesuschrist.org/article/voice-religious-conscience):

 > It feels uncomfortable to listen to critics call our cherished beliefs into question, and yet we show strength by engaging in sincere conversations with those who oppose our views.
-After all, we trust that "truth will cut its own way" and love will eventually win out in the contest of ideals. ([source](http://www.mormonnewsroom.org/article/voice-religious-conscience))
+After all, we trust that "truth will cut its own way" and love will eventually win out in the contest of ideals.

 ### General Authorities have encouraged investigation